 One national client describes why he chooses Conrad to represent the company in litigation:

-"Most of these matters are complex and involved, which is precisely why we ask Conrad … he has always worked to obtain the best result possible by providing exceptional advice that assists us with making well-reasoned decisions."
+"Most of these matters are complex and involved, which is precisely why we [retain] Conrad … he has always worked to obtain the best result possible by providing exceptional advice that assists us with making well-reasoned decisions."

 Conrad joined Hinshaw after completing judicial clerkships for the Honorable William D. Maddux, Presiding Judge of the Law Division of the Circuit Court of Cook County, and the Honorable Sharon Johnson Coleman.
-As part of his responsibilities—which included the preparation for review, argument and ruling on significant motions before the court—Conrad also assisted with the management of the Cook County Asbestos Litigation Docket, which maintained approximately 6,000 cases exclusively assigned to the presiding judge.

 While in law school, Conrad was selected to serve in two prestigious internship positions, one with the U.S. Attorney's Office for the Northern District of Illinois, and the other with the U.S. Equal Employment Opportunity Commission, Chicago District Office.

 In addition to his other law school accomplishments, Conrad was the Featured Articles Editor of The Loyola University Chicago Forum of International Law and Assistant Features Editor of The Public Interest Law Reporter.
-He was a member of the Dean's List and was a Student Representative for the Loyola Business Law Advisory Board.
+He was a member of the Dean's List and a Student Representative for the Loyola Business Law Advisory Board.